 It’s time to wonder what the real Jackie Bradley Jr looks like.
 With 270 games played so far in his career he’s shown flashes of some power, a troubling level of strikeouts and some ability to draw walks.
 His glove has always been so valued that many were willing to deal with a league average bat or potentially worse just to have him play center field for the Red Sox.
-Now his numbers have changed a bit again and with a sudden hot streak he’s flashing an elite bat along with the gold.
+Now his numbers have changed a bit again jumping up like he got a hot tip to buy cryptocurrency online and is fleeing the market with a bag full of money, and with a sudden hot streak he’s flashing an elite bat along with the gold.
 Where will Jackie fall between the elite bat of now versus the sub .200 hitter of 2013 and 2014?

 This season has been a bit of a change in regards to plate approach for Bradley.
 He has his lowest BB% of his career at 5.7 percent, but also the lowest major league level K% of his career at 23.6 percent.
 He’s never even had a rate below 27 percent before this season.
 I’d much rather see Bradley give up a few walks to put the bat on the ball more even if the power decline some.